 Your employer should have posted on the wall a list of doctors (known as the "panel of physicians") that you are allowed to see.
 If you do not see the list, ask your supervisor or the personnel department about the authorized doctors.
 If a list is not posted on the wall, you can go to the doctor of your choice.
 If there is a posted list and you do not go to a doctor on that list, your employer and its insurance company will not have to pay for your treatment.

 Make an appointment with a doctor as soon as possible following an injury

 If you must go to the doctor in the evening or on the weekend, go to your nearest hospital or to your family doctor.
 Your employer and its insurer must pay for emergency treatment regardless of whether or not there is a list of doctors posted.

 Follow the instructions of the medical personnel.
 It is very important that you attend all appointments and follow the work restrictions that you are given.

 If your doctor excuses you from work or gives you work restrictions, get this in writing and give it to your employer.
 Keep a copy for yourself.
 If the doctor excuses you from work indefinitely, find out from your employer how frequently your employer wants you to call in.
 Comply with those requirements.

-If you believe you should file a workers' compensation claim, contact the Georgia law office of Long & Holder.
+If you believe you should file a Workers' Compensation claim, contact a lawyer at the Georgia law office of Long & Holder.
 We charge no attorneys' fees if we cannot help you receive the Workers' Compensation benefits you are entitled to for your injuries.